PCSX2/pcsx2-net-www/docs/setup/bios.md

 2. Fortuna Memory Card
    - Works for all slim models.
 Can also be found for ~10 USD.
 3. FreeDVDBoot
-   - Works for many slim models, and some phat models.
+   - Works for many slim models and some fat models.
 Slight effort, but free.
-   - You will require a blank DVD for this method to work!
+   - You will need a blank DVD for this method to work!
 4. Disc swap exploits
    - Technical in nature, involves hardware tampering.
-Guides can be found quickly by Googling.
+Guides can easily be found online.
 5. Mod chips
    - Extremely technical, requires soldering skills.
 DO NOT ATTEMPT unless you are an electronics pro.
      :::caution
      Due to how modchips operate, it is possible for your BIOS dump to be incomplete or even corrupted while they are active.
-     To guarantee a proper BIOS dump, first use your modchip to install FMCB or Fortuna.
-Then disable your modchip\* and use one of the aforementioned exploits to launch biosdrain.
+     To guarantee a proper BIOS dump, first use your modchip to install FreeMcBoot or Fortuna.
+Then disable your modchip and use one of the aforementioned exploits to launch biosdrain.
-     \*Refer to your modchips documentation to see what button combination disables your modchip.
+     Refer to your modchip's documentation to see what button combination disables your modchip.
      :::

 ### Downloading the BIOS dumper utility

 Our recommended BIOS dumper utility is [biosdrain](https://github.com/F0bes/biosdrain).
-Therefore the instructions below will be for this tool.
+The instructions below will be for this tool.

 <Image src={require("./img/biosdrain.webp").default} />